The Scout Uniform

 Safety equipment (Shoes, Hat and Sunscreen) is a different thing altogether and failure to wear the proper safety equipment can result in cubs being unable to participate in certain activities.

-There are some things which are absolutely prohibited in Scouts.
-They are as follows:
+There are some things which are prohibited in Scouts for safety reasons:

 If Scouts do not have appropriate footwear, they will not be able to participate in activities.